Posted on: June 01, 2018in Blog

 Document management systems have long been used to organize and categorize documents.
 More up-to-date versions of these software applications operate directly in an email program such as Outlook and allow for rapid categorization and “bucketing” of emails into folders specified by the organization.
 Another highly automated but expensive option is the email archiving solution, in which emails are housed in the vendor’s archiving program, and the employee sees only a link to that email.

 One advantage of this solution is that a single individual can manage litigation holds and run keyword searching directly in the program.
 A disadvantage of such programs is that they are often enthusiastically embraced as a way to alleviate “bloat” in the email system before the organization takes the initial step of asking why the “bloat” exists in the first place.
+In other words, treating the symptom, but not the underlying problem.

 D4 Weekly eDiscovery Outlook